mrdvt92/perl-Excel-Writer-XLSX-CDF/README.md

 ## chart\_x\_label

-Set and returns the X axis max value of the Excel chart
+Set and returns the X axis label of the Excel chart

 Default: ""

 ## chart\_x\_max

-Set and returns the X axis min value of the Excel chart
+Set and returns the X axis max value of the Excel chart

 Default: undef = calculate (currently max of all 90% or first 50% crossing)